Yuvaraj0001/EVA7_Assignments/Session 5/README.md

 3. Highest test Accuracy - 99.16

 #### Analysis
-1. The graph shows that the loss is decreasing and no high fluctuations
-2. The Model is not overfitting now.
+1. The Model is not overfitting now.
 It works fine
-3. But we still can train the model to get higher accuracy
+2. But we still can train the model to get higher accuracy

 ## Step 4: Augumentation and learning scheduler
 #### Target
 1. Set the architecture to reduce the parameters under 10k.
-2. Get Consitent Accuracy 99.4% / reduce fluctuations.
+2. Get Consitent Accuracy 99.4%.

 #### Result
 1. No of Parameters - 9.5k